Want to get involved in making art on (or off) campus? Fantastic! Let’s dive right in.

 The office this year consists of Creative Arts Officers – Merryn Hughes and Vaishnavi Ravikrishna, and the committee including Sonia Li, Atticus Corr, Jo Chen, Edie Bush, Torsten Strokirch, Georgia Walton Briggs and Charlie Zhang.

-We acknowledge the Traditional Owners of the land where we live and work, the Wurundjeri and Boon Wurrung people of the Kulin Nations, and pay our respects to their Elders past, present and future and also pay our respect to all Aboriginal and Torres Strait Islanders.
-This land was stolen and sovereignty was never ceded.
+We acknowledge the Traditional Owners of the land where we live, work, and learn as the Wurundjeri and Boon Wurrung people of the Kulin Nations, and pay our respects to their Elders past, present and emerging, and also pay our respects to all Aboriginal and Torres Strait Islanders.
+Sovereignty was never ceded.
+This always was and always will be, Aboriginal land.
 Colonisation is ongoing and its presence in art is very prevalent.